Banner

 Hall Mark, Airbus, United Kingdom

-José M. Molina, Computer Science, Universidad Carlos III de Madrid, Spain
+José M. Molina, Universidad Carlos III de Madrid, Spain

 Alan Perotti, CENTAI Institute, Italy